dat-ecosystem/dat/README.md

 A few other highlights.
 Run `dat help` to see the full usage guide.

 * `dat create` or `dat init` - Create an empty dat and `dat.json` file.
-* `dat doctor` - Dat network doctor!
-The doctor tries to connect to a public peer.
-The doctor also creates a key to test direct connections.
 * `dat log ~/data/dat-folder/` or `dat log dat://<key>` - view the history and metadata information for a dat.

 ### Quick Demos